It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 Search Engine Marketing (SEM) involves paying for ad placements within Google’s ad network (search network and display network).
 That includes PPC (pay-per-click) and display ads (the banners that show around a page’s main content).
 With PPC, you’ll typically see about 3-5 ads at the very top of Google and you can tell them apart from organic results by the little black Ads or Ad notifier beside the title of the page or beside a collection of ads (as seen in the example below).
 You also might hear people refer to SEM as PPC (pay-per-click) in some circles.
 Other circles claim SEM is an umbrella term that PPC, display ads, and SEO fall under.

 PPC ads at the top of Google have an average click-through rate of almost 2%, meaning almost 2% of people who see the ads actually click on them.
 That’s not a bad click-through rate for ads in general.
-The average click-through rate for ads in Google’s display network is 0.35%.
+The average click-through rate for ads in Google’s display network is only 0.35%.

 But something to note is they’re way lower than the average click-through rate of 28.5% for the first organic listing on a Google results page.